-From the moment you receive the news that you’ve been accepted into university, you automatically envision what’s to come, and start mentally preparing for the adulting adventures that very parent’s told you about.
+From the moment you receive the news that you’ve been accepted into university, you automatically envision what’s to come, and start mentally preparing for the adulting adventures that every parent’s told you about.
 You also believe that the next 3-4 years at university will be some long amazing chapters of your life.
 You and I both were half right.

 Take it from me, a student who finished first year months ago, and is still in shock that it’s already over: you are in for a roller-coaster.